 Lump charcoal is simply wood burned in a high heat kiln in an environment lacking oxygen.
-It is made from lumber scraps, tree limbs and sawmill leftovers.
-I have seen pieces that are clearly grooved flooring rejects.
-None of the wood used for lump charcoal is made from treated or toxic sources.
-There is very little ash production with lump charcoal.
+It is generally made from lumber scraps, tree limbs and sawmill leftovers.
+I have seen pieces in these bags that are clearly grooved flooring rejects, but know that none of the wood used for lump charcoal is made from treated or toxic sources.

-You can of course take the time to break the pieces into more even sizes with your hands or a screwdriver or hammer to give you a more uniform burn rate, but this is more work than I want to do.
-I do love the lump charcoal for steaks and burgers, chicken and vegetables.
+You can of course take the time to break the pieces into more even sizes with your hands, a screwdriver or hammer to give you a more uniform burn rate, but this is more work than I want to do.

-In the world of lump charcoal, there is a great deal of brand variety and differences in performance.
-My unpleasant experiences with lump charcoal may be due to the fact that what I bought was a poorer quality brand.
+In the world of lump charcoal, there is a great deal of brand variety and differing performance.
+Some of my poor experiences with lump charcoal may be due to the fact that I inadvertently bought a poorer quality brand.
 I have learned that the source of the wood is of great importance and the more widely available and less expensive brands are not the best.
 The ultimate source of reviews for lump charcoal is The Naked Whiz.

 Brand Name______________Price per Pound

 Royal Oak Lump……………….$0.45/lb

 Prices will vary depending on where you live and where you buy it.